 Think about Unilever’s standards of leadership

 Unilever’s graduate programme is called the future leaders programme so you’ll definitely need to show off your leadership potential at the discovery centre.
-Unilever’s recruiters will be assessing you against the company’s standards of leadership.
-These are:
+In the past, Unilever's recruiters assessed candidates against the following standards of leadership:

 - growth mind-set – competitive leadership